mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ### Security

-The MUI X checks the license key without making any network requests.
-It's air gappped.
+The check of the license key is done without making any network requests.

-The license key is designed to be public, the only thing we ask licensed users is not to proactively shoot out their license key to the world.
-Exposing the license key publicly in a JavaScript bundle is the expected outcome.
+The license key is designed to be public, the only thing we ask of licensed users is to not proactively publicize their license key.
+Exposing the license key in a JavaScript bundle is expected.

 ### Validation errors

-If the validation of the license key fail, the component displays a watermark in development and production.
+If the validation of the license key fails, the component displays a watermark and provides a console warning in both development and production.
-End-users can still use the component.
+End users can still use the component.
-The component also prints a warning in the console.

 Here are the different possible validation errors: